eWaterCycle/leakybucket-bmi/README.md

 pip install -e .
 ```

-To be able to run the notebooks, this has to be an environment with `ewatercycle` already installed.
+To be able to run the demo notebook, this has to be an environment with `ewatercycle` already installed.

 ## Implementing your own model